Dr Hannah-Louise Clark

 I focus on the everyday work required to produce and maintain colonial political and economic dominance in twentieth-century Algeria.
-One way I do this is by piecing together the quotidian bureaucratic procedures, forms of accounting, and managerial tracking systems which were supposed to give the colonial state control both over disease and its employees: what colonial-era doctors referred to despairingly as "paperasserie".
+One way I do this is by piecing together the quotidian bureaucratic procedures, forms of accounting, and managerial tracking systems which were supposed to give the colonial state control both over disease and its employees.

-My research marries insights from French History, Global and Imperial History, History of Medicine, History of Public Health, Media Studies, Surveillance Studies, and Science & Technology Studies.
-This allows me to offer a new way of looking at the role of race and attitudes to religion—Islam in particular—in two major entwined shifts: the medicalisation of welfare and the evolution of the modern bureaucratic state.
+My research marries insights from Global and Imperial History, History of Medicine, History of Public Health, Media Studies, Surveillance Studies, and Science & Technology Studies.
+This allows me to offer a new way of looking at the role of "race" and attitudes to religion—Islam in particular—in two major entwined shifts: the medicalisation of welfare and the evolution of the modern bureaucratic state.